tianfudhe/plc4blog/content/machine-learning/ANN-BP/BP.md

 However, unlike batch algorithm (**Matrix Manipulation**), stochastic learning solely iterate all examples in the very slooooow `loop` operation, discarding the fast matrix computation of the build-in math library.
 This problem would reveal apparently in morden languages such as `python`.

-So, it's suggested to take a small subset at a time to conduct batch algorithm, which might be a good trade-off between **Matrix Manipulation** and **Error Surface Invariance**, therefore guarantees both efficiency and optima. *It should be noted that we cannot take too much examples during each batch epoch, as a sizable subset would be nearly sufficient representing the Error Bound of the whole data.*
+So, it's suggested to take a small subset at a time, called *mini-batch*, to conduct batch algorithm, which might be a good trade-off between **Matrix Manipulation** and **Error Surface Invariance**, therefore guarantees both efficiency and optima. *It should be noted that we cannot take too much examples during each batch epoch, as a sizable subset would be nearly sufficient representing the Error Bound of the whole data.*

 ```python